-The HTTP client that knows
+The HTTP client

-your image is base64.
+image is base64.

 Multimodal LLM APIs want your image as base64 inside JSON.
 Generic HTTP clients leave you to copy-paste a 300KB blob by hand.
 MMRequest doesn't.